migtools/volume-snapshot-mover/README.md

 Since the DPA is a cluster wide configuration, if you plan to backup any other storage type we recommend creating two instances of the DPA with the appropriate DPA settings.
 Note the name and settings of the two following DPA configurations.
-The two instances of the DPA can be configured on the same cluster.
+The two instances of the DPA can be configured on the same cluster in separate namespaces.

-For example a cephfs dpa config:
+For example a CephFS DPA config:
 ```
 apiVersion: oadp.openshift.io/v1alpha1
 kind: DataProtectionApplication